jadexing/jadexing/README.md

-- 👋 Hi, I’m @jadexing
-- 👀 I’m interested in Meraki programming.
+- 👋 Hi, I’m @jamiegprice interested in Meraki programming.
 - 🌱 I’m currently learning- more want to learn Python.
 - 💞️ I’m looking to collaborate on Meraki AP code.
 - 📫 How to reach me- twitter @jamiegprice